Sandruski/htn-planner/README.md

 The solution contains four projects, `HTNFramework`, `HTNDebugger`, `HTNDemo`, and `HTNTest`. `HTNFramework` and `HTNDebugger` are libraries, `HTNFramework` is the planner itself and `HTNDebugger` is the debugger of the planner. `HTNDemo` and `HTNTest` are applications, `HTNDemo` is a playground for using the planner and `HTNTest` contains a set of unit tests for testing the planner using automation.

 ### HTNDemo
-1. In the `World State` tab, click the `Parse` button to parse the selected world state file from the folder of the same name.
-Below, see the parsed world state.
+1. In the `World State` tab, click the `Parse` button to parse the selected world state file.
+World state files are identified by the `.worldstate` extension and are located in the folder of the same name.

+A world state is a database of tables of facts.

 ![world_state](https://github.com/Sandruski/htn-planner/blob/main/docs/images/world_state.png)
-*Parsed world state*
+*World state*

-2. In the `Domain` tab, click the `Parse` button to parse the selected domain file from the folder of the same name.
-Below, see the parsed domain.
+2. In the `Domain` tab, click the `Parse` button to parse the selected domain file.
+Domain files are identified by the `.domain` extension and are located in the folder of the same name.

+A domain is a graph.

 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/domain.png)
-*Parsed domain*
+*Domain*

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
-Below, see the result of the decomposition.
+Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

+// TODO salvarez explain
+- Uses DFS.
+- Uses backtracking to test alternative options for choice points.
+The decomposition performs a depth first search (DFS) on the domain graph.
+Since this graph can contain cycles, the backtracking...

 ![main_decomposition_successful_choice_point](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_successful_choice_point.png)
 *Successful choice point*